-The termination of a response to a Level 2 or Level 3 spill within Commonwealth waters shall be only when the following conditions have been fulfilled, as determined by the IMT Leader, in consultation with AMSA, DCCEEW and AMOSC:
+The termination of a response to a Level 2 or Level 3 spill within Commonwealth waters shall be only when the following conditions have been fulfilled, as determined by the IMT Leader, in consultation with AMSA, DAWE and AMOSC:

-- when the source of the spill has been stopped - when the objectives of the Incident Action Plans have been met when there are no further practicable steps that can be taken to respond to the spill (e.g., no further improvement/positive environmental outcomes are expected by continuing the response).
+- when the source of the spill has been stopped - when the objectives of the Incident Action Plans have been met

+• when there are no further practicable steps that can be taken to respond to the spill (e.g., no further improvement/positive environmental outcomes is expected by continuing the response).

-The termination of response strategies associated with a spill which has entered WA/NT waters will be the responsibility of the WA/NT Control Agency, and would typically be undertaken in accordance with the guidance provided in the National Plan Response Assessment Termination of Cleaning for Oil Contaminated Foreshores (AMSA 2015).
+The termination of response strategies associated with a spill which has entered WA/NT waters will be the responsibility of WA/NT Control Agency.